* Walmart gains after Q2 comp sales beat

 In contrast, Cisco Systems Inc dropped 7.6% and was the biggest drag on all three major indexes, after the Dow component blamed the bruising U.S.-China trade war for poor quarterly forecasts.

 Trade worries have plagued financial markets for at least a year, fuelling fears of a recession and prompting traders to raise their bets on three rate cuts this year, including one in September.

 The benchmark S&P 500 is now about 6% away from its all-time high hit in July.

-Industrial stocks were the biggest drag on Wall Street, pressured by a 7.8% fall in shares of General Electric after a whistleblower in the Bernard Madoff Ponzi scheme case alleged that company financial filings masked the depths of its problems.
+General Electric plunged 9.9%, and was on pace to post its biggest one-day drop in a decade, after a whistleblower in the Bernard Madoff Ponzi scheme case alleged that company financial filings masked the depths of its problems.

-Advancing issues outnumbered decliners by a 1.41-to-1 ratio on the NYSE and by a 1.22-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.44-to-1 ratio on the NYSE and by a 1.09-to-1 ratio on the Nasdaq.

-The S&P index recorded no new 52-week highs and 40 new lows, while the Nasdaq recorded six new highs and 111 new lows.
+The S&P index recorded five new 52-week highs and 43 new lows, while the Nasdaq recorded 13 new highs and 163 new lows.
 (Reporting by Amy Caren Daniel and Arjun Panchadar in Bengaluru; Editing by Anil D’Silva)